 - Wash asparagus.

-- Snap off the bottom end of each stalk and cut off both ends of each carrot.
+- Snap or cut off the bottom end of each stalk and cut off both ends of each carrot.

-- Use a vegetable peeler to trim the thicker stalks.
+- Use a vegetable peeler to trim the thicker stalks (optional).

-- Lay the asparagus stalks out on a cookie sheet or other oven safe pan in a single layer, so they are close together but not overlapping.
+- Lay the asparagus stalks and carrot slices out on a cookie sheet or other oven safe pan in a single layer.
+They should be close together but not overlapping.

 - Carefully drizzle the olive oil over the asparagus.

-- Sprinkle just a pinch or two of salt over the asparagus.
+- Sprinkle just a pinch or two of salt over the asparagus and carrots.
 If you have a salt grinder, that will work great for this step!

 - Roast in the oven for 10-14 minutes, depending on the thickness of the stalks and carrot pieces.
 Check them after 10 minutes.